-While growing up, Todd attended John Adams and Howard elementary schools and matriculated to Thomas Jefferson Middle School.
-At Madera High School, Todd was involved in football, basketball and student government all four years where he earned an American Legion appointment to Boys State and a Congressional Medal of Community Service.
-Upon graduation in 1992, Mr. Lile was admitted to California State University, Fresno, where he graduated in 1996 with a BA in History.
-While attending Fresno State, he served as a special education paraprofessional for more than four years in Madera Unified School District at Adams and Jefferson schools.
+Superintendent Todd Lile is a Madera native who attended both John Adams and Howard Elementary School and matriculated to Thomas Jefferson Middle School.
+At Madera High School Mr. Lile was involved in athletics and student government for four years.
+Upon graduation in 1992, Mr. Lile was admitted to California State University, Fresno where he graduated in 1996 with a BA in History.
+While attending Fresno State he served as a special education paraprofessional for more than four years in Madera Unified.
 Mr. Lile served as a teacher for 13 years before earning his MA in educational leadership from the College of New Jersey in 2010.

-As an educator for 26 years, Mr. Lile has demonstrated a love of teaching and learning.
-His educational career began in Clovis Unified where he served for a combined six years between Clovis High, Clovis West, and the Center for Advanced Research and Technology where he was a founding teacher.
-For four seasons, he also served as an assistant women's basketball coach at Fresno City College.
-He and his wife Jessica Zapata-Lile, also of Madera ('94), taught overseas in Escuela Americana Honduras for two years and then Dubai American Academy for five years as an International Baccalaureate history teacher.
-Mr. and Mrs. Lile traveled together widely in both the Old and New World and often with students.
-After the birth of their first of three sons (Luke, Ian, and Benjamin), Mr. and Mrs. Lile returned to California where he eventually served as a vice principal and principal at Madera South High School.
-In 2015, Mr. Lile assumed the role of Chief Academic Officer for Secondary in MUSD and relocated the entire family to their hometown of Madera.
-During the spring of 2017, Mr. Lile was appointed as Interim Superintendent and formally made permanent in that role in July of that year.
-He is able to speak conversational Spanish and reads as much as possible about a wide variety of subjects ranging between education, psychology, history and current events.
+As an educator for 30 years, Mr. Lile has demonstrated a love of teaching and learning.
+His teaching career began in Clovis Unified where he served for a combined six years between Clovis High, Clovis West, and the Center for Advanced Research and Technology (CART) where he was an original staff member.
+He and his wife Jessica Zapata-Lile, also of Madera, taught overseas in Escuela Americana Honduras for two years and Dubai American Academy for five years all as an International Baccalaureate history teacher.
+Mr. and Mrs. Lile traveled widely in both the Old and New World together and often with students.
+After the birth of their first of three sons (Luke, Ian, and Benjamin respectively), Mr. and Mrs. Lile returned to California where he eventually served as a vice-principal and principal at Madera South High School.
+In 2015, Mr. Lile assumed the role of Chief Academic Officer and in 2017 as Superintendent.
+He is able to speak conversational Spanish and reads as much as possible about subjects ranging from education, psychology, history and current events.
+Mr. Lile keeps in touch with former students internationally but takes special pride in seeing them return locally to serve their hometown.